-PROFITABILITY: A - UNDERWRITING PERFORMANCE CONTINUES TO IMPROVE, BUT THE HIGHLY COMPETITIVE UK MOTOR MARKET IS A CHALLENGE
+PROFITABILITY: A - UNDERWRITING PERFORMANCE CONTINUES TO IMPROVE, BUT THE HIGHLY COMPETITIVE UK MOTOR MARKET IS A CHALLENGE a further improvement in the performance of its UK personal lines Motor book.

-We view overall profitability as good.
-Aided by further benefits from its claims transformation programme and cost savings, DLG is targeting a 15% RoTE from ongoing operations, and a 98% combined operating ratio for 2013 with a further improvement in the performance of its UK personal lines Motor book.
 In this regard, we note the improved underwriting performance during 2012 and 2013YTD.
 At YE12, DLG reported an annualised Return on Tangible Equity (RoTE) and pro-forma RoTE of 11.5% (YE11: 10%) and 13.4% respectively, net income of £184m (£249m) or £327m (£308m) for ongoing operations and an ongoing COR of 99.2% (101.8%).
 Reported net income in 2012 was impacted by around £190m of restructuring and other one-off costs, but benefited from reserve releases of £390m from prior years.
-The positive underwriting momentum continued during the first three months of 2012.
+The positive underwriting momentum continued during the first nine months of 2013, with, for ongoing operations, reported operating profit up 20% to £418m, a COR of 95.4%, and annualised RoTE at 16.8%, benefitting from fewer claims from major weather events.